Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-If you're looking for more ways to improve diversity and inclusion within your team, try anonymous recruiting, celebrating a variety of holidays as a team or reprogramming biased AI.
+If you're looking for practical ways to support diversity and inclusion on your team, consider steps like using anonymous recruiting, recognizing a wider range of holidays or reviewing how biased AI tools may affect hiring and evaluation decisions.

 Skye Schooley and Dr. Richard Nongard contributed to this article.